JannisMueller/wrangle-and-analyze-data/README.md

 You can find the whole project in the Jupyter Notebook.
 I also added a html file of the project since it is difficult to see diffs on notebooks and do code reviews.

+Furthermore, I added a wrangle report and and an act report.

+*wrangle report*: documentation for data wrangling steps: gather, assess, and clean

+*act report*: documentation of analysis and insights into final data

 Since the notebook displays every line of ouput from the Twitter API query, there is some scrolling needed in the gather process.

 # Installation